luutuankiet/scrape-ticktick/README.md

     - tasks_raw.json
     - lists_raw.json
     - folders_raw.json
+- remember to update the gsheets the column name to the new models standard name

 # to cleanup completed tasks for performance :
 - best to use interactive mode, there's a func _delete_task() found in `loader.py`